Textualize/textual/docs/styles/grid/column_span.md

 # Column-span

-The `column-span` style specifies how many rows a widget will span in a grid layout.
+The `column-span` style specifies how many columns a widget will span in a grid layout.

 !!! note